All Insights

 State CISO, Florida

-I've spent years studying FAIR risk quantification as a doctoral researcher and applying it operationally as the State CISO for Florida, supporting 35 agencies and over 200,000 devices.
+I have spent years studying FAIR risk quantification as a doctoral researcher and applying it operationally as a State CISO, supporting dozens of agencies and hundreds of thousands of devices.
 I believe in measurement.
 I teach it.
 I defend it in front of legislative committees and cybersecurity advisory councils.
-Quantifying risk isn't just an academic exercise - it's how you move resources rationally in an environment where everyone wants everything protected and nobody wants to fund it.
+Quantifying risk is not just an academic exercise.
+It is how you move resources rationally in an environment where everyone wants everything protected and nobody wants to fund it.

-But standing in that hallway, I ran into the quiet assumption buried inside every risk framework I had ever used: that you have time to measure before you act.
+But in the field, and in every high-pressure operational moment since, I have run into the quiet assumption buried inside every risk framework I have ever used: that you have time to measure before you act.

-You don't always have that time.
+You do not always have that time.
 And the moment that assumption breaks, the framework becomes furniture.

 What Most People Get Wrong About Risk Measurement

-Risk practitioners talk about measurement as if it's a prerequisite to management.
+Risk practitioners talk about measurement as if it is a prerequisite to management.
 The logic is clean: quantify likelihood, quantify impact, rank your exposures, prioritize your controls.
 FAIR does this elegantly.
 NIST SP 800-30 structures it well.
 The math is sound when the inputs are stable.

 The problem is that "stable inputs" is doing enormous hidden work in that sentence.